-- Postgrad job placement rates: Though these aren't a guaranteed mark of student success (because the figures can easily get out of whack), you should be wary if a college has a low job placement rate.
+- Postgrad job placement rates: Though these aren't a guaranteed mark of student success, you should be wary if a college has a low job placement rate.
 You can also probably take some comfort in a high rate, especially if the school confirms that the jobs are related to students' fields of study.

 - Professor accessibility: What's the student-faculty ratio like for the school and for your major specifically?
 What kind of reputation do the professors have?

 - Campus vibe and student life: What do students do on the weekends?
 What reputation do they have overall?

 - Extracurriculars that match your interests: Does the college offer at least one of your favorite extracurriculars and things you want to try?